brianstorti/brianstorti.github.io/_posts/2015-07-09-the-actor-model.md

 The idea is very similar to what we have in object-oriented languages: An object receives a message (a method call) and do something depending on which message it receives (which method we are calling).
-The main difference is that actors and completely isolated from each other and they will never share memory.
+The main difference is that actors are completely isolated from each other and they will never share memory.
 It's also worth noting that an actor can maintain a private state that can never be changed directly by another actor.

 ##### One ant is no ant